France wants Libya transition summit: Juppe

 "The transitional council will need the international community to accompany and help it and we're determined to stay by its side," Juppe told a news briefing.

-Asked whether Sarkozy would honor a promise he made in April to visit the rebel stronghold of Benghazi, Juppe said he would, but gave no timetable.

-"It will happen in Benghazi and in Libya generally because we are very attached to the territorial integrity of Libya," he told TF1.

-Defense Minister Gerard Longuet said the military part of France's intervention in Libya appeared to be coming to an end and Gaddafi would have to face the International Criminal Court.
+Defense Minister Gerard Longuet said that the military aspect of France's intervention in Libya appeared to be coming to an end and that Gaddafi would have to face the International Criminal Court.

 "I sincerely hope the military aspect will now stop and that the political dimension will take over," he told France Info radio.
 "As far as the military is concerned we have done our job, which was to protect civilians."

-(Additional reporting by Vicky Buffery, Leigh Thomas and Alexandria Sage; writing by John Irish, Daniel Flynn and Alexandria Sage; Editing by Andrew Heavens)
+(Additional reporting by Vicky Buffery and Leigh Thomas; writing by John Irish and Daniel Flynn; Editing by Elizabeth Fullerton)